CyberTimon/Powerpointer-For-Local-LLMs/README.md

 # PowerPoint generator using python-pptx and local large language models.
-This is a PowerPoint generator that uses python-pptx and local llm's using the oobabooga text generation webui api to generate beautiful and informative presentations.
+This is a PowerPoint generator that uses python-pptx and local llm's using the Oobabooga Text Generation WebUI api to generate beautiful and informative presentations.
 Powerpointer doesn't use MARP.
-It directly creates the powerpoints so you can easily make changes to them or finish it within powerpoint.
+It directly creates the powerpoints so you can easily make changes to them or finish it within PowerPoint.
 It also makes placeholders for images.
-You can even select between 7 designs to make the powerpoints more beautiful.
+You can even select between 7 designs to make the PowerPoints more beautiful.

-This is a port from my powerpointer which uses the gpt 3.5 openai api: [Powerpointer](https://github.com/CyberTimon/powerpointer)
+This is a port from my powerpointer which uses the GPT 3.5 Turbo OpenAI API: [Powerpointer](https://github.com/CyberTimon/powerpointer)
 The goal was to have this running completely local with no costs using for example a LLaMA based model.
 You can support this by giving this repo a star!

 I optimized the prompts to work with the vicuna and alpaca like models.
 You can select the model type in the powerpointer.py file or can create a new prompt format in the pormpts.py file.

 # How it works:
-- It asks the user about the informations of the powerpoint
+- It asks the user about the informations of the PowerPoint
-- Then it generates the text for the powerpoint using some "hacky" prompts and the text generation webui api
+- Then it generates the text for the PowerPoint using some "hacky" prompts and the text generation webui api
-- The python-pptx library converts the generated text using my powerpoint format into a PowerPoint presentation
+- The python-pptx library converts the generated text using my PowerPoint format into a PowerPoint presentation

 # How to use this:
 To make this work, clone the repository and install the following packages:
 ```
 pip install python-pptx regex collection
 ```
 After this, start your oobabooga text generation webui instance with an instruct finetuned model and the api extension (--extensions api).
 13B models and upwards work the best but you sometimes also receive good output with 7B models.
+When using 7B models, try instruct tuned Mistral models.

 If you run oobabooga on a remote machine or not on a different port/ip, you have to open powerpointer.py and change the HOST or URL variable.
 When you are there, also make sure that the model_type for the prompt format is set correctly.
 (Vicuna or Alpaca)